truecharts/website/docs/manual/SCALE Apps/add-ingress.md

 ---
 sidebar_position: 10
 ---
-# Exposing Apps using Ingress and Traefik
+# Reverse Proxy using Ingress

-To use Traefik as ingress, all you have to do is enable "ingress" in the App of your choice and fill out a little form.
+To use Traefik as Reverse Proxy using Kubernetes ingress, all you have to do is enable "ingress" in the App of your choice and fill out a little form.
 We currently require Traefik to be installed before you enable ingress on your App.

 ## Requirements